timurgepard/Symphony-S2/README.md

+Author's implementation of the

+# Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots

-# Symphony-S2 (for my Mom, my Wife Saya and my sister Zhanna)
+(for my Mom, my Wife Saya and my sister Zhanna)

 The Symphony algorithm solves two conflicting problems of Reinforcement Learning: Sample Efficiency and harmonious humanoid agent movements in Model-Free Reinforcement Learning.